 With divisive, biased language becoming the new normal, hate crimes increasing, and deadly police profiling of African Americans, Class Conversation’s work to bridge class and racial differences takes on a new urgency.

 Some national figures paint a picture of the United States and the world in dystopian hues, but we know through our critical work on class and race that our faith community is creating a world that respects the interdependence of all people and things.

-Join us in Middlebury, Vt., or Rochester, Minn., on Saturday, October 1, 2016 for the 2016-2017 kick-off of the Class Conversations Organizing for Change initiative.
-Contact us about organizing a workshop in your neck of the woods.
+Join us in a Class Conversations Organizing for Change initiative near you, or contact us about organizing a workshop in your neck of the woods.

 UU Class Conversations provides Unitarian Universalist congregations and organizations with the tools and language to explore class and classism through a distinctly UU lens.

 Building upon our faith community’s ongoing diversity work – from race to gender to sexual orientation to gender identity – the project aims to produce more welcoming congregations while strengthening our shared commitment to social justice.
 Download the Why Talk about Class Flyer 2015-16 for more on our project.